OpenDSA/OpenDSA/RST/en/PL/ReductionStrategies.rst

 ------------

-**Normal order reduction** reduces the leftmost :math:`\beta` redex first before reducing the subexpressions inside of it and those that follow it.
-While applicative order proceeds by evaluating the subexpressions and then applying the function, normal order evaluation proceeds by applying the function first and then evaluating the subexpressions.
+**Normal order reduction** reduces the leftmost :math:`\beta` redex first before reducing the sub-expressions inside of it and those that follow it.
+While applicative order proceeds by evaluating the sub-expressions and then applying the function, normal order evaluation proceeds by applying the function first and then evaluating the sub-expressions.
+In other words, normal order reduction always seeks the leftmost outermost reduction whereas applicative order always seeks the leftmost innermost reduction.

 Because normal order reduction delays its evaluation of the arguments to a function, it correctly gets :math:`m` when applied to the example
 :math:`(\lambda`\ x.m (:math:`\lambda x.(x \; x) \; \lambda x.(x \; x)))`